fattorib/ZeRO-transformer/tpu_pod_guide.md

 # Running Code on a TPU VM (Pod)

-While TPU VMs are great and easy to use in a single-host case, I found the documentation and provided JAX examples for TPU VM pods to be quite minimal (they pretty much show how to copy over a single file to all hosts and run it).
+While TPU VMs are great and easy to use in a single-host case, I found the documentation and provided JAX examples for TPU VM pods to be quite minimal (they pretty much only show how to copy over a single Python script to all hosts and run it).

-The commands detailed below were used on a TPU v3-32 VM with the following Jax versions:
+The commands detailed below were used on a TPU v3-32 VM with the following package versions:

 ```text
 jax==0.3.17